wolfi/NeuroSync_Trainer_Lite/README.md

 # NeuroSync Trainer Lite

+## Single GPU mixed precison training added for 2x speed improvement.

+Still wip but its working for single gpu - disable it if you have issues.

 ## Info sheet added (it's a paper, but not a paper - if you know what I mean)

 [**Download the info sheet here**](https://drive.google.com/file/d/1U9pvs_FY1L-cnSkWvnkbSPe0VVa8PZ8b/view?usp=drive_link)